konsnos/konsnos.github.io/about.markdown

 I'm active in my local game dev scene.
 If you want to become a freelance game developer in Greece, I know it's complicated and can guide you.

-As a side job I raise my two kids and cat.
-Some of them don't appreciate the attention.
-[1](https://www.goodreads.com/book/show/15799936-how-to-tell-if-your-cat-is-plotting-to-kill-you)
+As a side job I raise my two kids.
+I've read the manual and consider myself an expert.
+[1](https://www.goodreads.com/book/show/716925)